General Manager, Supply Chain Solutions

 The great thing about our business is that everyone is different, that is what makes us the best.
 However, to grow your career in our business you will need to be hardworking, flexible and willing to listen.

-What advice would you give to future graduates in the DHL programme?
+What advice would you give to our future graduates?

 Always ensure you get a firm operational grounding and understanding.
-I spent 5 of my 10 years on the operation floor in a variety of operations.
 This has been pivotal to my career progression in recent years, and I have no doubt will continue to be so.
-I have seen so many people reach a ceiling too quick because of a lack of operational knowledge.
-Remember, Operations is the core of our business.